amoldhamale1105/frostbyte/README.md

 - The kernel source tree at the top level
 - The **user** directory containing userspace apps and libraries

 The filesystem uses a FAT16 disk whose image is present in the **boot** directory.
 As of now, the kernel doesn't have a disk driver and loader, so the FAT16 disk image is appended to the end of the kernel image creating one monolithic image which will be be extracted at runtime and loaded at 2 different virtual addresses in memory by the kernel

-## Prerequisites
-Download [qemu](https://www.qemu.org/download/) or build it from source to be able to emulate raspberry pi 3b.

 ## Build instructions
 For out of the box ready to use and test images, check out [Releases](https://github.com/amoldhamale1105/frostbyte/releases) and skip ahead to the [Run and Test](https://github.com/amoldhamale1105/frostbyte#run-and-test) section in this readme